reactive/data-client/docs/guides/custom-networking.md

  * Represents an entity to be retrieved from a server.
  * Typically 1:1 with a url endpoint.
  */
-export default abstract class Resource extends SimpleResource {
+export default abstract class SuperResource extends Resource {
   /** A function to mutate all requests for fetch */ static fetchPlugin?: (request: SuperAgentRequest) => SuperAgentRequest;